We may not always win your business, but at the very least, we want to make sure you work with a digital partner that has your best interest in mind.

 Forgetting to Add Geographic Modifiers

-It's standard practice to include your address in the footer of your website and to make mention of the location in your page copy, but here are some other areas you won’t want to miss:
+You’ll obviously make mention of where you are here and there in your page copy, but here are some other areas you won’t want to miss:

 - Page titles